 - Australian Aboriginal and Torres Strait Islander cultural competency

 Work placement can include:

 - Adelaide Business School is AACSB* accredited, and as such our programs have passed rigorous standards of quality.
 AACSB accreditation is the hallmark of excellence in business education and only the best schools in the world earn AACSB accreditation.

-- The University of Adelaide is recognised as a CFA Program Partner through the Master of Accounting and Finance degree.
-Recognition as a CFA Program Partner signals to employers and the marketplace that the Adelaide Business School's curriculum is closely tied to professional practice and is well suited to preparing students for employment in the finance and investment industry.
+- The University of Adelaide is recognised as a CFA Program Partner through this degree, signalling to employers our curriculum is closely tied to professional practice and is well suited to preparing you for employment in the finance and investment industry.**

-- Graduates will be eligible for listing on the Australian Securities and Investments Commission (ASIC) registry as RG146-compliant for several specialised fields of finance.
+- The degree is listed on the Australian Securities and Investments Commission (ASIC) registry as RG146-compliant for several areas of specialisation.

-- The Master of Accounting and Finance program satisfies the academic requirements for associate membership of CPA Australia, and Chartered Accountants Australia and New Zealand.
+- The degree also satisfies the requirements for associate membership of CPA Australia, and Chartered Accountants Australia and New Zealand.

 Auditor, Accountant, Banker, Business Analyst, Business Consultant, Business Management, Commercialisation Manager, Finance Manager, Financial Analyst, Financial Services Officer, Forensic Accountant, Taxation Officer, Investment Consultant

 Students complete 14 core courses (which include foundation, accounting and finance courses) and 2 electives.

 The Calendar is a comprehensive handbook of the University's academic program rules.